hilaryrowe/documentation3/oeeCalculations/roger-calcs.md

 **Scheduled Time**

 Scheduled time is a predefined operating schedule specified for a particular asset.
-This can be expressed more generally as the  total expected run time less any periods of time where the asset is not expected to be running \(planned downtime\).
+This can be expressed more generally as the  total expected run time less any periods of time when the asset is not expected to be running \(planned downtime\).

 ![](/assets/Screen Shot 2016-08-08 at 12.24.21 PM.png)

 **Total Expected Run Time**

-Based on the preferences of your business, we can calculate Total Expected Run Time as either the aggregate time of your shift schedules or a absolute amount of time.
+Based on the specifics of your business, we can calculate Total Expected Run Time as either the aggregate time of your shift schedules or a absolute amount of time.

 Configuration Options: